togarashimayo/togarashimayo.github.io/content/recipes/hambagu.md

 2. Cut the broccoli in to small florets and [steam](https://www.simplyrecipes.com/recipes/steamed_broccoli/).

 ## Notes
-* Replacing the wine with grape juice will make the sauce taste sweeter and tangier.
+* I prefer making this with grape juice compared to wine, as it's tangier and cheaper.
 * You can subsitute the half-and-half cream and milk bread bread crumbs with milk and panko bread crumbs respectively (like in Namiko's original recipe).
 But it will be less flavourful.
 * If you want to add more flavour to the potatoes while sacrificing accuracy, you can add bell peppers like Sam did.
 * You can also cook the broccoli in chicken broth.
 It will add a subtle chicken flavour to the broccoli, and you can also drink the (broccoli-flavoured) chicken broth on the side.